-- Urine color.
 The urine should be yellow.
 Don't be alarmed, though, if you notice a pink color to the urine during your newborn's first 3 days of life.
-It is common for newborns to pass crystals in the urine (highly concentrated urine) which makes the urine look pink.
+It's common for newborns to pass crystals in the urine (highly concentrated urine) which makes the urine look pink.
 If the pink color lasts, or if at any time your baby seems to be in pain while urinating, call your doctor.

-- Newborn jaundice.
 Many babies get jaundice (also called hyperbilirubinemia) in their first few days of life.
 Jaundice is a condition in which the skin and the whites of a baby's eyes appear yellow because of a buildup of bilirubin in the blood.
 Bilirubin is a yellow-brown substance produced by the breakdown of red blood cells.
-Although jaundice should be monitored, it most often does not require medical treatment.
+Jaundice should be monitored by your baby's doctor.
+But it most often doesn't need medical treatment.
 Usually, increasing the number of feedings helps reduce jaundice.
 Phototherapy, in which a baby is placed under special lights or fiber-optic blankets, may be used if bilirubin levels are too high.
-Keep your baby's well-child appointments with your doctor, or call anytime if you are concerned about jaundice or your baby's skin.
-For more information, see Jaundice in Newborns.
+Keep your baby's well-child appointments with your doctor, and call anytime if you're concerned about jaundice or your baby's skin.

-- Skin care.
 In general, use mild shampoo or soap when you bathe your baby.
-Avoid lotions and other skin care products unless your doctor tells you otherwise.
+Avoid lotions and other skin care products unless your doctor tells you to use them.
 Newborns have sensitive skin, and healthy newborn skin doesn't need skin care products applied.
-For more information, see Newborn Rashes and Skin Conditions.

-It is normal to question your feelings for your baby.
-A bond doesn't necessarily happen the moment you set eyes on your child.
+It's common to question your feelings for your baby.
+A bond doesn't always happen the moment you set eyes on your child.
 But you will develop stronger feelings and love for your baby every day.
-For some parents, it takes time to develop this bond, especially when the baby's physical demands take a great deal of time and energy.
-Talk to your doctor if you do not feel that you are bonding with your baby in the first week or two.
+For some parents, it takes time to build this bond, especially when the baby's physical demands take a great deal of time and energy.
+Talk to your doctor if you don't feel that you are bonding with your baby in the first week or two.

 Also keep in mind:

 - Your baby will soon be able to engage with you.
-But this first month, your baby may seem to be in a semi-conscious state.
+But in this first month, your baby may seem to be in a semi-conscious state.
 Sleeping and eating are a newborn's main activities.
-He or she will gradually emerge from this groggy state, and you can rest assured that your loving care will be rewarded with interaction very soon.
+Your baby will gradually emerge from this groggy state.
+And you can rest assured that your loving care will be rewarded with interaction very soon.

-- Gradually within the first month, your newborn will begin to look more "baby-like."
-Although many parents don't like to admit it, even to themselves, it is common to feel disappointed that their baby isn't as cute as they had hoped.
+- Gradually within the first month, your newborn will start to look more "baby-like."
+Many parents don't like to admit it, even to themselves.
+But they may feel disappointed that their baby isn't as cute as they had hoped.
 If you feel this way, don't despair.
 Labor and delivery takes its toll on your baby's appearance.
-He or she may have an odd-shaped head, swollen or squinty eyes, blotchy skin, and a flattened nose in the first few weeks.
-Soon, these irregularities will fade away and your baby will start to develop more normal-looking features.
+Your baby may have an odd-shaped head, swollen or squinty eyes, blotchy skin, and a flattened nose in the first few weeks.
+Soon, these irregularities will fade away.
+Your baby will start to have more normal-looking features.

-- Your baby may have a birthmark that is noticed at birth or within this first month.
+- Your baby may have a birthmark that you notice at birth or during the first month.
 Most birthmarks need no treatment.
 They often fade as a child grows older.
 But sometimes a birthmark needs treatment or close monitoring.
 Talk to your doctor if you have concerns.
-For more information, see the topic Birthmarks.

-Although you will go through some major adjustments to this new little person in your life, your baby's first month is also a period of amazing growth and change.
-Treasure these first weeks as you gradually introduce your baby to the world.
+You will go through some major adjustments to this new little person in your life.
+But your baby's first month is also a period of amazing growth and change.
+Treasure these first weeks as you slowly introduce your baby to the world.

 Promoting Healthy Growth and Development